tanujbhakre/api-gateway/README.md

 Applications uses JWT to create token for authenticating and authorizing.

 Application manages user information in a state less manner without using sessions.

+## Motivation

+Motivation behind this project is to implement API Gateway pattern in a generic way.

+## Installation

+This project needs Maven and Java 1.7 and above.

 ## Below are the configured users: